This section provides information on how you can influence thematic reports drafted by Special Procedures.

 This can give you an opportunity to showcase good practice in your country, to raise awareness of particular cases, or to try to draw attention to worrying trends in your country or region, etc.

-Examples of calls for input:
+Examples - list of calls for inputs from different Special Procedures:

 Thirdly, when the reports of the Special Procedures are finalised and presented at the Human Rights Council session, during the Interactive Dialogue that follows the experts’ oral presentation to the Council, there is space for ECOSOC-accredited NGOs to make statements or to ask questions in the Council plenary.